ElektraInitiative/libelektra/doc/tutorials/snippet-sharing-rest-service.md

 To make sure that the configuration specification was set properly during installation, use the command `kdb mount`.
-You should see a list of mountpoints, of which one should be something like `/sw/elektra/restbackend/#0`.
-If you do not see this mountpoint, use `kdb mount rest-backend-spec.ini /sw/elektra/restbackend/#0 ni` to mount it manually.
+You should see a list of mountpoints, of which one should be something like `spec/sw/elektra/restbackend/#0`.
+If you do not see this mountpoint, use `kdb mount rest-backend-spec.ini spec/sw/elektra/restbackend/#0 ni` to mount it manually.

 After that you need to set additional configuration parameters that have no defaults.
 It is recommended to set them for the system namespace if you will use a tool like `systemctl` to manage the services.
 (For the `api/description` keys, see below!)
 ```
-> kdb set system/sw/elektra/restbackend/#0/current/backend/jwt/encryptionkey "use_a_secret_key_here!"
+> kdb set system/sw/elektra/restbackend/#0/current/backend/jwt/encryptionkey "use a secret key here"
 > kdb set system/sw/elektra/restbackend/#0/current/backend/api/description/html "http://link.to/the/html/version/of/api/description"
 > kdb set system/sw/elektra/restbackend/#0/current/backend/api/description/raw "https://raw.githubusercontent.com/ElektraInitiative/libelektra/master/doc/api_blueprints/snippet-sharing.apib"
 ```